 Calculation of Different Costs for Bag Ltd for Different Number of Units Sold

-- On the X-axis (horizontal), the number of units is shown and on the Y-axis (vertical), a dollar amount is presented.
+- On the X-axis (horizontal), the number of units is shown, and on the Y-axis (vertical), a dollar amount is presented.

-- The blue line in the graph represents total fixed costs amounting $ 1000,000.
+- The blue line in the graph represents total fixed costs amounting to $ 1000,000.
 The line of the fixed costs is straight as the fixed cost remains unchanged irrespective of the number of units sold by the company.

 - The green line represents revenue from the products sold.
-For example, selling of 10,000 units of the bag would generate the revenue of $ 1,200,000 (10,000 x $ 120) for the company and selling of 8,000 units of the bag would generate the revenue of $ 960,000 (8,000 x $120).
+For example, selling 10,000 units of the bag would generate a revenue of $ 1,200,000 (10,000 x $ 120) for the company, and selling 8,000 units of the bag would generate a revenue of $ 960,000 (8,000 x $120).

-- The red line represents the total costs i.e., the sum of the fixed costs and the variable costs.
-Like in the present case, if a company sells the 0 units, then the variable cost of the company would be $ 0 but the fixed costs will be incurred in that case also so the fixed cost would be $ 1000,000 making the total costs to $ 1000,000.
-Now if a company sells the 10,000 units, then the variable cost of the company would be $ 200,000 (10,000 x $20) and the fixed costs would be $ 1000,000 making the total costs to $ 1,200,000.
+- The red line represents the total costs, i.e., the sum of the fixed costs and the variable costs.
+Like in the present case, if a company sells the 0 units, then the variable cost of the company would be $ 0, but the fixed costs will be incurred in that case also so the fixed cost would be $ 1000,000, making the total costs to $ 1000,000.
+Now, if a company sells 10,000 units, then the variable cost of the company would be $ 200,000 (10,000 x $20), and the fixed costs would be $ 1000,000, making the total costs to $ 1,200,000.

 - As calculated above the breakeven point of the company is at the 10,000 units.
 At breakeven point, revenue of the company would be $ 1,200,000 (10,000 x $ 120), the variable costs would be $ 200,000 (10,000 x 2) and the fixed costs would be $ 1,000,000 making the total cost of $ 1,200,000 ($ 200,000 + $ 1,000,000).

 The break-even chart, also known as the Cost volume profit graph, is a graphical representation of the sales units and the dollar sales required for the break-even.
-On the vertical axis, the chart plots the revenue, variable cost and the fixed costs of the company and on the horizontal axis, the volume is being plotted.
+On the vertical axis, the chart plots the revenue, variable cost, and the fixed costs of the company, and on the horizontal axis, the volume is being plotted.